Andr994k/Pygame-platformer/README.md

 Very simple platformer with dash, walljumps among other things.
 ## Controls
 WASD for movement

 LShift for Dash

-Space for jumping and wall jump
+Space for jump and wall jump